JayaPok/HeartRateMonitor/README.txt

 2. collections - implement argpars into methods and python environment

 3. os - allows for reading length of binary file

+4. logging - allows for logging information with timestamps to another file

+5. scipy.io - allows for reading matlab (.mat) files

+6. h5py - allows for reading HDF5 files

 Notes: